 With no one drawing their own name (L)

 Making each user account landing page specific to them: (Not very clear)

+Just making it clear that you are on your own landing page.
+Basically just the 2 points below:

 Correct welcome message specific to whose landing page it is (M)

+“Welcome {{NAME}}”

 Correct message stating their randomized pairs name (M)

 “You have {NAME} for Secret Eid” (S)

+The code for the {{NAMES}} are already coded using handlebars, they just need to be called upon with the correct name after the randomized pairs have been made

 Again this won’t be available/blank until everyone has registered successfully

 Admin page only accessible by me, the admin (L)

+If it is easier I would be okay with having an Admin button available at login screen, but have a following login page that only the admin knows the credentials.
+What do you think

 Accurate functionality of wish list

 After typing and then hitting Update button on own users landing page, that wish list language should be accurately populated and be visible only to that persons gifters landing page (M/L)

+Again code is already built and works, just need to call the correct {{NAME}}’s wish list after the randomized pairs have been made

 Admin page